 Vanilla yogurt is an all-time family favourite.
 Kids generally prefer it and why not?
 It’s deliciously, sweet, creamy and desert-like.
 If you look closely at the ingredient list though, store-bought vanilla yogurt is not always that healthy.
-Commercial vanilla yogurt is sweetened with sugar, rarely contains real vanilla and has stabilisers to ensure that dreamy dessert-like creaminess.
+Commercial vanilla yogurt is sweetened with sugar, rarely contains real vanilla and has stabilisers to ensure it's dessert-like creaminess.

 When it comes to vanilla, there are 3 main options for making yogurt: vanilla bean pods, vanilla paste, or pure vanilla extract.
 Note: We don’t recommend vanilla essence which can either be imitation vanilla or a highly concentrated form of extract.

 Vanilla beans are a waxy dark brown pod filled with thousands of tiny brown flavourful specks that smell highly fragrant.
 Pods have a short shelf life, are the most expensive option and can be difficult to find in some regions.

 Pure vanilla extract is a liquid made from macerating vanilla beans in a mixture of alcohol and water.
 Extract does not have black seeds and is the most affordable type of vanilla.

 Vanilla paste is a blend of the scraped-out vanilla pod seeds and vanilla extract.
 Vanilla paste is sold in a jar and contains flecks from the pod and has a more intense flavour than extract.
 It is a great option if you can’t find vanilla bean pods or you feel like the pods are too expensive.
 Vanilla paste is also expensive, but a jar lasts a long time and will make many tubs of homemade vanilla yogurt.